-See also: Liquid Nail Polish
+See also: Nail Polish

-In the 1950s, in a few short years, Hazel Bishop’s Lasting Lipstick – a pigmented, indelible lipstick – captured of 25% of the American lipstick market beginning wat was known as the ‘lipstick wars’.
+In the 1950s, in a few short years, Hazel Bishop’s Lasting Lipstick – a pigmented, indelible lipstick – captured of 25% of the American lipstick market beginning what was known as the ‘lipstick wars’.

-Introduced in 1950 – with its ‘Won’t eat-off, bite-off or kiss-off!’ and ‘It stays on you not on him‘ advertising slogans – Hazel Bishop’s Lasting Lipstick ushered in a new wave of indelibles which attempted to overcome the main problem of the creamy lipsticks of the 1940s, namely that they left marks on everything they touched.
+Introduced in 1950 – with its ‘Won’t eat-off, bite-off or kiss-off!’ and ‘It stays on you not on him‘ advertising slogans – Hazel Bishop’s Lasting Lipstick ushered in a new wave of indelibles that attempted to overcome the main problem of the creamy lipsticks of the 1940s, namely that they left marks on everything they touched.

 Hazel Bishop’s solution to the problem of lipstick marks actually required a good deal of work on the part of the consumer, as a company sponsored publication from 1957 points out.

 Here is the correct way to apply lipstick: